loning/zeckendorf-hilbert/docs/euler-article/gls-union/00-start/00-motivation_en.md

 S_{\text{BH}} = \frac{A}{4G\hbar}
 $$

-This is very strange.
+This implies that gravitational systems might have holographic properties.
 Usually, entropy should be proportional to volume (the larger the room, the more possibilities for disorder).
 But black hole entropy is proportional to surface area, as if all information is encoded on the surface.

 > **Question**: Why is entropy related to area?
-Why are gravity (geometry) and information (entropy) entangled?
-Is there a deeper connection between them?
+Does this imply that spacetime geometry itself is made of information?

 ### Puzzle 4: Why Does the Universe Follow These Laws?